Willamette University: Campus

 The 69 acre Salem campus is directly south of the Oregon State Capitol, affording students access to internships in the institutions of Oregon government.
 Much of downtown Salem, including the Capitol, is on land once owned by the college.
 Railroad tracks are located directly east of the institution, with the Salem Amtrak Station near the southeastern edge of campus.
 South of the school is Salem Hospital, with Bush's Pasture Park and the school's McCulloch Stadium opposite the hospital.

 Willamette's core area in Salem lies between State Street on the north, Bellevue Street on the south, Winter Street to the west, and 12th Street on the east.
 On the west side of Winter Street lie the university's graduate programs in business and law.
 Additional properties outside of the core area are the Hallie Ford Museum of Art, the Oregon Civic Justice Center, the Tokyo International University of America campus, and several residential buildings.
 Willamette owns several other properties along State Street west of the main campus.
-The institution plans to redevelop portions of the west end of campus in order to better tie the campus to downtown Salem.
+The institution plans to redevelop portions of the west end of campus to better tie the campus to downtown Salem.

 Academic buildings on campus include Eaton Hall and Smullin/Walton Hall, which are primarily used by humanities departments.
 Science classes are generally held in the Collins and Olin buildings.
 Willamette's music program is housed by the G. Herbert Smith Auditorium and Fine Arts building, as well as the Mary Stuart Rogers Music Center.
 Administrative offices are found in the Putnam University Center and Waller Hall, Willamette's oldest building.
 Waller Hall was built using bricks made of clay from the campus quad.
 Willamette's newest buildings, including the Goudy Commons, Kaneko Commons (a residential college opened in the Fall of 2006), and Rogers Music Center have all been designed by the Zimmer Gunsul Frasca Architects.
 Ford Hall, near Gatke Hall on State Street, is a new academic building completed in the Fall of 2009.